The Complete Guide to Singapore Expat Health Insurance

 Many expats in Singapore will have healthcare covered by a policy provided through their employer.

-This will be a group policy for all staff in the company which usually covers most major treatment.
-Policies vary widely across companies, with some offering limited benefits such as shared ward admission only; to others that are so good that it gives employees extra reason to stay in the job.
+This will be a group policy for all staff in the company, which usually covers most major treatments.
+Policies vary widely across companies, with some offering limited benefits such as shared ward admission only to others that are so good that it gives employees extra reason to stay in the job.

 Most of the time, group insurance is sufficient while you are in Singapore, but many expats will look to take out their own personal international health insurance to cover themselves in case of a change in jobs or retirement and to cover their family members.